What is the game going to be about?

 When is it going to be released?

-If everything goes well, you’ll be able to expect an early alpha to be released during 2018.
+If everything goes well, you’ll be able to expect an early alpha to be released in a few months.

 We have no final release planned as we’re committed to updating the game with new content and improvements as much as possible.